Hunting Lionfish in the Caribbean (Eating Them Too!)

 The lionfish invasion in the Caribbean has unbalanced the eco-system.

-It’s gotten so bad there’s even talk of using underwater killer robots to zap them!
+It’s gotten so bad, some communities are even using underwater killer robots to zap them!

 Well, we’re going to do our tiny bit to help right this lionfish invasion.